-- Good governance encompasses the processes by which organisations such as cemetery trusts are directed, controlled and held to account.
+- Governance encompasses the processes by which organisations such as cemetery trusts are managed, controlled and held to account.

 - Good governance of a cemetery trust strengthens community confidence in the trust.

 The Manual for Victorian Class B cemetery trusts is provided by the department to help cemetery trusts understand and meet their duties and legislative obligations.